Pharmacotherapeutic group: antiviral agent.

 Skin and subcutaneous tissue disorders

-Because rapid diffuse hair loss is seen in a variety of diseases and with therapy with many drugs, its relationship to taking acyclovir has not been established.
+Since rapid diffuse hair loss is observed in various diseases and during therapy with many drugs, its connection with the use of acyclovir has not been established.

 Rarely: angioedema.